-Out of the various headsets we’ve reviewed, be it for Infinite Start or previous outlets, we’ve yet to find a gaming headset that surpasses LCD-GX.
+Out of the various headsets we’ve reviewed, be it for Infinite Start or previous outlets, no gaming headset has surpassed LCD-GX.
 Audeze’s top-of-the-line gaming headset is so good even pro players are surprised by the clarity it offers.
 Best of all, these headphones are designed with versatility in mind, meaning they can easily swap between premium gaming headphones to extremely high-quality music headphones in a couple of easy steps.
 Hands down the best option for anyone looking to truly experience everything gaming audio has to offer.

 Meze 99 Classics

-While it’s unlikely to result in players calling you a cheater, EPOS did a great job of building a lot of great features into H6Pro without going crazy in price.
+While it’s unlikely to result in players calling you a cheater, EPOS did a great job of building a lot of great features into H6Pro without going crazy with price.
 With one model featuring an open-back design, which we reviewed earlier this year, it provides superior sound staging making it invaluable in situations where you need pinpoint accuracy, like Call of Duty or Back 4 Blood.
 As of this post, EPOS still has the audio bundle in stock and on sale, essentially making their audio card, GSX 300, free with purchase.